 However, technology today leaves no one to fend for themselves and you too can leverage this and use a budgeting app to track your money

-Apps like Digit sync with your bank accounts and trace your earning and expenditure and display it for you so you can see where all your money goes.
+Apps like Digit or true bill sync with your bank accounts and trace your earning and expenditure and display it for you so you can see where all your money goes.
 In this way, apps like these play a great role in preventing you from spending on unnecessary things.

 See our post on: Digit App Review